 Complications of Inflammatory bowel disease

 Malnutrition.
-Unhealthy weight loss and undernourishment are prevalent in 65-75% of IBD sufferers.
-Contributing factors include decreased food intake (most common cause); diarrhoea-induced nutrient loss (especially electrolytes, minerals and trace minerals); malabsorption in people with extensive small intestine involvement resulting in decreased absorptive surface as well as bile salt deficiency; overgrowth of unfriendly bacteria in the small intestine; fat malabsorption, which results in significant loss of calories as well as fat-soluble vitamins; protein loss due to increased turnover and shedding of intestinal cells (a substantial loss of blood proteins across the damaged and inflamed intestinal mucosa occurs that may exceed the ability of the liver to replace, even with a high protein intake).
+In 65-75% of IBD sufferers, unhealthy weight loss and undernourishment are prevalent.
+Contributing factors include decreased food intake (most common cause); diarrhoea-induced nutrient loss (especially electrolytes, minerals and trace minerals); malabsorption in people with extensive small intestine involvement resulting in the decreased absorptive surface as well as bile salt deficiency; overgrowth of unfriendly bacteria in the small intestine; fat malabsorption, which results in significant loss of calories as well as fat-soluble vitamins; protein loss due to increased turnover and shedding of intestinal cells (a substantial loss of blood proteins across the damaged and inflamed intestinal mucosa occurs that may exceed the ability of the liver to replace, even with a high protein intake).
 Common drugs “the corticosteroids” used in the treatment of Inflammatory bowel disease significantly contribute to malnutrition (corticosteroids stimulate protein breakdown, depress protein synthesis, decrease absorption of calcium and phosphorus, increase urinary excretion of vitamin C, calcium, potassium and zinc, increase levels of blood glucose, triglycerides and cholesterol, increase the requirement for vitamin B6, vitamin C, folate, and vitamin D, decrease bone formation, and impair wound healing)

-Skin lesions occur in about 15% of sufferers, can be severe but more typically annoying, like mouth ulcers (which appear in 10% of IBD sufferers)
+Skin lesions occur in about 15% of sufferers and can be severe but more typically annoying, like mouth ulcers (which appear in 10% of IBD sufferers)

-Severe liver disease affects 1 to 7% of people with IBD, can also be severe.
+Severe liver disease affects 1 to 7% of people with IBD and can also be severe.
 If liver abnormalities are present, then take milk thistle.

 Causes.
 No definitive agreement exists as to the origins of IBD.
 Theories include: